Shubham17121999/Dressing/README.md

 - We are added  Add to Cart page , product view , Payment gateway page to this Website.

 - Our Admin page, where you can manage all of the content on our website.
-With the power of CRUD operations - create, read, update, and delete - you can easily add new products, update existing ones, and remove outdated content..
+With the power of CRUD operations - create, read, update, and delete - you can easily add new products, update existing ones, and remove outdated content...